 Dental phobia is very common, affecting between 13 percent and 24 percent of people.
 This phobia can manifest as anxiety for some and near terror for others, stemming from bad past experiences or a lack of exposure to dentists.

 To help you make the most out of your next appointment, our team at Crescent Heights has a few tricks to help you relax, before and during your appointment.
 Hopefully, we can provide you with a few tools that will help you get through your next appointment, and make it a much less nerve-wracking experience.

-Ideally, you’d be able to just turn up and walk straight into see the dentist, but it doesn’t usually go that way.
+Ideally you’d be able to take a seat in your dentist’s chair, but it doesn’t usually go that way.
 You have to sit around in the waiting area beforehand and sometimes appointments run over time, letting your nerves brew in the pit of your stomach.

 Listening to an audiobook, music or podcast will help you by either distracting you from the appointment ahead of you or putting you in a different frame of mind.
 While you wait to be called in, your mind may be elsewhere — and so you aren’t thinking about your dreaded appointment.
 Your favourite song or a hilarious book will put you in a more upbeat mood.

 2) Don’t arrive too early